Cabbagetown, Toronto: Gentrification

-Cabbagetown was gentrified by affluent professionals, beginning in the 1970s.
+Cabbagetown was heavily gentrified by affluent professionals, beginning in the 1970s.
 Many residents restored small Victorian row houses and became community activists.
 Darrell Kent, a resident and local businessman, is recognized by the community as having been the driving force behind the restoration of many of the area’s beautiful and unique Victorian houses.
 As Kent was a gay real estate agent, gay men and some lesbians made up the earliest gentrifying groups of Cabbagetown.
-They are still a significant part of the population today, and the area is considered queer friendly.
+They are still a significant part of the population today, and the area is considered queer-friendly.

 In 1983 the Globe and Mail wrote, Cabbagetown is probably the epitome of successful labelling.
 The core of the area—generally defined as being bounded by Parliament, Wellesley and Dundas Streets and the Don Valley—was once Toronto's skid row.
 Today, about a decade after the area was invaded by young professionals, speculators and real estate agents, there are still a few derelicts around to give the area colour.
-The houses, meanwhile, sell for upward of $200,000.35 years after that article was written, most homes in the area sell for well over $1 million.
+The houses, meanwhile, sell for upward of $200,000.Thirty-five years after that article was written, most homes in the area sell for well over $1 million.

 Vestiges of a 1960s, counter-culture ambiance remain at vintage clothing stores, health food stores and a gestalt therapy clinic.
 A Victorian farm, once the site of a zoo, is located adjacent to Riverdale Park West, where a weekly farmer's market is held.
 A short distance away is the Cabbagetown Youth Centre, home of the Cabbagetown Boxing Club, a reminder of an earlier, and rougher, past.
 In recent years, some businesses from the nearby "gay village" of Church and Wellesley, have relocated to the area, attracted by cheaper commercial rents.

 Despite gentrification, residents from public housing projects and affluent home owners mingle at a discount supermarket and a community medical clinic.
 Panhandling and drug-dealing are part of the urban landscape; so are gourmet shops, upscale boutiques and arts festivals, book launches and wine-tastings at local restaurants.
 Paradoxically, The Gerrard and Parliament neighbourhood, located near Dundas and Sherbourne Streets, has the largest concentration of homeless shelters and drop-in centres in Canada.
 The area is also distinguished by a large number of rooming houses and other forms of low-income housing.